lorecatta/ZikaModel/README.md

 which is the article where the model is published.

 ## Installation
-You need to first install the [odin] package (https://github.com/mrc-ide/odin).
+You need to first install the [odin](https://github.com/mrc-ide/odin) R package.
 The odin package allows you to write differential equations using a language similar to R, compile this into C code and find an approximate solution to the differential equations using a numerical method.